NeleWandel/TDS/docs/source/API.rst

 |
 | ``samplesize`` sets the amount of waveform database points that the oscilloscope acquires for a single sequence acquisition.
 Must be a whole number.
 |
-| ``WFamount`` sets the amount of waveforms that will be acquired for averaging and enveloping.
+| ``avg`` sets the amount of waveforms that will be acquired for averaging.
 Must be a whole number.
+|
+| ``env`` sets the amount of waveforms that will be acquired for enveloping.
+Must be a whole number.
-| If envelope mode is enabled, a waveform amount of :const:`0` corresponds to infinitely acquisations.
+| A waveform amount of :const:`0` corresponds to an infinite amount of acquisitions.
 |
 | ``stop`` defines whether the acquisition stops after a :const:`single` sequence or :const:`repeat` until stopped with :meth:`StopAcquisition`.
 |